ShrutiSharma-27/OOP_JAVA/README.md

 * When you create an object of a class, then it means that it is being instantiated.

 > Java is static type language.

+### Constructor
+* A CONSTRUCTOR basically defines what will happen when an object is created.
+It is a special function that runs when you create an object and it allocates some variables.
+In nutshell, a constructor in Java is a special method that is used to initialize objects.
+* There is a default type constructor which don't take any arguments(not created by us, its default)